-- 1. A successful audition(in-person or tape) and/or an interview is required. - 2.
-Your letter of intent will cite your goals in joining the Film Arts program - 3.
-While all qualified applicants will be considered, preference is given to candidates who have completed 60 credits of post-secondary study in a field related to their area of interest and who have demonstrated a commitment to pursuing a career in the film industry. - 4.
-Admission to a program does not guarantee registration into required courses. - 5.
-Students will be required to pay materials fees in addition to tuition.
-See the Course Schedule for material fee information. - 6.
+- 1. A successful audition and/or an interview is required. - Your letter of intent will cite your goals in joining the Film Arts program. - Students will be required to pay materials fees in addition to tuition.
+See the Course Schedule for additional fees - 4.
 Students will be required to purchase additional materials for their productions.
+For total estimated cost please refer to the Cost of Study tool.